-Ore deposits were located throughout Jo Daviess County, and evidence of the mines and workings are visible as old crevice mine openings, trenches, and sucker holes.
+Commercially available ore deposits were located throughout Jo Daviess County, and evidence of the mines and workings is visible as old crevice mine openings, trenches, and sucker holes.
 Heyl et al. (1978) described early mining in the area as follows: